-http://bayoffundy.com/about/highest-tides/.
+11 http://bayoffundy.com/about/highest-tides/.

-Aware of the water crisis that afflicted many developing countries and the energy required to power a reverse osmosis (RO) desalination system, Staby redirected RME's focus to water desalination.
+Aware of the water crisis that afflicted many developing countries and the energy required to power a reverse osmosis (RO)12 desalination system, Staby redirected RME's focus to water desalination.
 Due to the increasing global demand for drinking water, the number of companies entering the desalination space was growing rapidly as was the development of new technologies.
-Between 2005 and 2010, the number of desalination technology patents doubled.
-A growing number of companies were exploring the use of renewable energies to power desalination plants to cut down on operational costs and harmful CO2 emissions.
-Nearly one-third of all renewable energy desalination industry, including industrial giants like GE, Siemens, Dow Chemical, and South Korea-based Doosan, which was overseeing the world's largest seawater desalination players included U.K.-based Biwater, which was heavily active in running desalination plants in remote island locations, including Tortola and the Maldives.
-IDE, based in Israel, was building desalination plants domestically as well as in China and India.
+Between 2005 and 2010, the number of desalination technology patents doubled.13 A growing number of companies were exploring the use of renewable energies to power desalination plants to cut down on operational costs and harmful CO2 emissions.
+Nearly one-third of all renewable energy desalination patent families had originated since the mid-2000s.14 Many companies were involved in the desalination industry, including industrial giants like GE, Siemens, Dow Chemical, and South Korea-based Doosan, which was overseeing the world's largest seawater desalination project in Saudi Arabia to provide drinking water to Riyadh and 2,400MW of power.15 Other desalination players included U.K.-based Biwater, which was heavily active in running desalination plants in remote island locations, including Tortola and the Maldives.
+IDE, based in Israel, was building desalination plants domestically as well as in China and India.16

 In 2008, Staby pitched his idea of wave energy desalination at the MIT \$100K Entrepreneurship Competition.
 Ceberio, who became COO in August 2009, was part of the team that joined Staby in carrying out market research and developing a business plan.
 His research solidified Staby's decision to pursue the water market.
-By United Nations Development Programme (UNDP) estimates, 1 billion people lacked access to clean and safe drinking water; and experts believed that by 2025, 50% of the world's population would be living in countries with contaminated or insufficient water resources.
-Ceberio's due diligence suggested a gap in the fresh water production market between utility-scale, on-grid solutions (dams, pipelines, power plants) and micro-scale solutions, those that met the needs of only a few people.
+By United Nations Development Programme (UNDP) estimates, 1 billion people lacked access to clean and safe drinking water; and experts believed that by 2025, 50% of the world's population would be living in countries with contaminated or insufficient water resources.17 Ceberio's due diligence suggested a gap in the fresh water production market between utility-scale, on-grid solutions (dams, pipelines, power plants) and micro-scale solutions, those that met the needs of only a few people.
 Based on his research, Ceberio believed RME should target countries that lacked low-cost fresh water resources and on-grid electricity or low-cost alternatives, but had an adequate supply of wave energy resources.
 With these criteria in mind, four countries leapt out: Morocco, Yemen, Indonesia, and South Africa.

 Ceberio's research indicated that a wave-energy-generated water market extended beyond developing countries.
-It included the military, disaster relief organizations, and eco-resorts in the Caribbean, Indian Ocean, and Pacific islands, which were too small to meet the water demands of both locals and tourists, and where water at luxury resorts could cost as much as \$6.00/m.
+It included the military, disaster relief organizations, and eco-resorts in the Caribbean, Indian Ocean, and Pacific islands, which were too small to meet the water demands of both locals and tourists, and where water at luxury resorts could cost as much as \$6.00/m3.
 However, the company chose South Africa as its launch market for several reasons.
-With a population of 50 million people, over 21 million South Africans lived in water-stressed areas and, of that population, nearly 2 million lived on the coast
+With a population of 50 million people,

-&lt;sup>12 Reverse osmosis is a process which forces saltwater through a membrane in order to filter out salt and impurities.
+12 Reverse osmosis is a process which forces saltwater through a membrane in order to filter out salt and impurities.

-&lt;sup>13 Erica Gies, "Company Aims to Desalinate Fracking Water," Forbes, June 4, 2012.
+13 Erica Gies, "Company Aims to Desalinate Fracking Water," Forbes, June 4, 2012.

-&lt;sup>14 Helena van der Vegt, Ilian Iliev, Quentin Tannock, Sarah Helm, "Desalination Technologies and the Use of Alternative Energies for Desalination," CambridgeIP, November 2011.
+14 Helena van der Vegt, Ilian Iliev, Quentin Tannock, Sarah Helm, "Desalination Technologies and the Use of Alternative Energies for Desalination," CambridgeIP, November 2011.

-&lt;sup>15 Ed Attwood, "Doosan to Build the World's Biggest Desal Plant in Saudi," ArabianBusiness.com, September 1, 2010.
+15 Ed Attwood, "Doosan to Build the World's Biggest Desal Plant in Saudi," ArabianBusiness.com, September 1, 2010.

-&lt;sup>16 "The 2011 Global Water Awards: Desalination Company of the Year," Global Water Intelligence, February 2011.
+16 "The 2011 Global Water Awards: Desalination Company of the Year," Global Water Intelligence, February 2011.

-&lt;sup>17 Don Seiffert, "High-water Mark: Cleaning and drawing energy from water gains traction," Boston Business Journal, January 6, 2012.
+17 Don Seiffert, "High-water Mark: Cleaning and drawing energy from water gains traction," Boston Business Journal, January 6, 2012.